Chronograph data: what to record and why

 A typical chronograph session gives you two layers of data.

 Individual shot velocities.
 What each round measured.
 Useful while you’re shooting, for spotting fliers and pressure drift.
-Mostly noise once the session is over.
+Less useful once the session is over — unless a specific shot had a story worth keeping.

 String statistics.
 Average, standard deviation, extreme spread, sample size.
 These are the numbers a load is described by.